10 Nigerian Wedding Traditions and Customs You Need To Know

 The Nigerian wedding traditions and customs are as diverse as the people of the country.
 They are a reflection of the many cultures and traditions that make up the country.

-Wedding traditions and customs in Nigeria vary depending on the ethnic group of the bride and groom.
-But however, from the engagement to the final send-off, Nigerian weddings are usually filled with festivities that reflect the couple’s unique cultures and traditions.
+However, from the engagement to the final send-off, Nigerian weddings are usually filled with festivities that reflect the couple’s unique cultures and traditions.
 While some of these traditions are similar to what you might find at a Western wedding, others are distinctly Nigerian.

-But that being said, marriage in Nigeria is a profound journey that requires more than just putting on a sleek white dress and heading to court to say your vows.
+That being said, marriage in Nigeria is a profound journey that requires more than just putting on a sleek white dress and heading to court to say your vows.
 Even if you’re eloping, there are background checks done on you that you may not even be aware of before your partner says “I do.”

 Nigerian weddings are steeped in sacredness and rich with tradition, making them truly unique.
 With over 250 ethnic groups in Nigeria, each with its own language, religion, and culture, there’s a diverse blend of wedding customs that are specific to each tribe, as well as general ones.